Wed • Sep

 10:15AM–11:15AMQuestion 1

-Michelle DiMeo, Science History Institute, Philadelphia, and Polina Ilieva, University of California—San Francisco, addressing “What new roles are historical medical libraries taking up in today’s world?”
+Michelle DiMeo, Science History Institute, Philadelphia, and Polina E. Ilieva, University of California—San Francisco, addressing “What new roles are historical medical libraries taking up in today’s world?”

 Facilitated by Tom Baione, American Museum of Natural History